Personalize your DealNews Experience

 It's really simple to set up.
 Create an account or log in to get started.

 TVs are always on sale — which is sort of like saying they're never really on sale.
 How do you find great TV deals, especially if you can't wait for the one big sale week of the year?
-How do you know you're getting a good price if you know there'll always be a cheaper set in a few months?
+How do you know you're getting a good price on that HDR TV or Smart TV if you know there'll always be a cheaper set in a few months?
 We crunched the numbers to find the answers.
 Read on for more.

 When is the best time to buy a TV?
 The short answer to that question is fairly obvious: Black Friday!
 In 2016, during the last two weeks of November, TV deals rained from the sky.
 We saw 139 Editors' Choice TV deals during that time period, which is more than what we saw in September, October, and the rest of November combined.